munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="through">

 Of course, Lox does let outside code directly access and modify an instance's fields without going through its methods.
-This is unlike Ruby and Smalltalk which completely encapsulate state inside objects.
+This is unlike Ruby and Smalltalk, which completely encapsulate state inside objects.
 Our toy scripting language, alas, isn't so principled.